Hitting the Fan: Reception

-Hitting the Fan received critical acclaim from critics, with some ranking it among their best episodes, but with a few noting it works best for those who had closely followed the show.
+Hitting the Fan received acclaim from critics, with some ranking it among the show's best episodes, but with a few noting it works best for those who had closely followed the show.

 Chris Harnick of The Huffington Post called it a "riveting hour of TV that I wished could have lasted forever."
 James Poniewozik of Time stated, "You title an episode “Hitting the Fan,” and you had best bring it.
 Last night’s "The Good Wife"–in which Lockhart Gardner discovered Alicia and Cary’s plans to bolt the firm–brought it."
 Alan Sepinwall on HitFix said that, "Earlier this week, I wrote about how terrific this season of "The Good Wife" has been, and tonight's episode was a cut above even what's come before.
 On The A.V.
 Club it won the Golden TV Dinner in their Tournament of Episodes by beating the "Cooperative Polygraphy" episode of Community.
 In the discussion Myles McNutt praised it for "pulling every piece of the show into the fray and never looking back" while Scott Von Doviak voted for "Cooperative Polygraphy" instead as he felt "Hitting the Fan" might be best for longtime viewers.
 Zack Handlen also indicated "Hitting the Fan" might be less rewarding to newcomers.
 The episode was nominated for a Writers Guild of America Award for Episodic Drama, but lost to the Breaking Bad episode "Confessions".